Bling Ring: Paris Hilton

 For their first celebrity target, Prugo claims that he and Lee asked themselves, "Who would leave a door unlocked?
 Who would leave a lot of money lying around?" and chose Paris Hilton because they figured she was "dumb."
 On their maiden trip to Hilton's home, Prugo and Lee went alone, having used Google Earth to find a place to access her community via a hill climb.
 They went up to the front door and tried ringing the doorbell to see if anyone was there.
 They discovered a key under the doormat, but then realized it was not needed because the door was unlocked.
 Once inside, Prugo served as a lookout near the stairs.
 At the same time, Lee went into the bedroom and searched through Hilton's belongings.
 Prugo and Lee, later accompanied by other members of their group, ended up burgling Hilton's residence at least five different times, mostly of designer clothing and money.
-However, it was not until Lopez single-handedly stole nearly $2 million in jewelry, clothing, cash, and other items from Hilton that she reported having been burgled.
+However, it was not until Lopez single-handedly stole nearly $2 million in jewelry, clothing, cash, and other items from Hilton that she reported having been burglarized.
 Antics during the Hilton burglaries included snorting cocaine, which Prugo claims they found inside the residence.
 According to Ames, at one point Prugo discovered that he could fit into Hilton's footwear, and did a "victory dance" wearing a pair of her high-heeled shoes; Prugo subsequently denied ever wearing Hilton's shoes.
 Later, Hilton agreed to having the film The Bling Ring shot in her house where the burglaries took place.

 Audrina Patridge

-The ring burgled the home of Audrina Patridge on February 22, 2009, the night of that year's Academy Awards ceremony.
+The ring burglarized the home of Audrina Patridge on February 22, 2009, the night of that year's Academy Awards ceremony.
 They accessed her home in Hollywood Hills by entering an unlocked door and took jewelry, her passport, her laptop computer, and custom-fit jeans.
 The value of what they took was estimated to amount to around $43,000.
 Lee and Prugo were recorded on Patridge's surveillance videos, which Patridge uploaded to her website.
 Despite the videos being posted, the burglaries continued.

 Rachel Bilson

-Rachel Bilson's home was burgled by the group three to six times during April and May 2009, amounting to between $130,000 and $300,000 of stolen property.
+Rachel Bilson's home was burglarized by the group three to six times during April and May 2009, amounting to between $130,000 and $300,000 of stolen property.

 Prugo claimed to have always been very nervous during the burglaries, but said that Lee was always very calm and focused — so much so that during a burglary of Bilson's home on May 9, Lee used Bilson's bathroom.

 The Bilson burglaries yielded so much in the way of clothes and accessories that members tried to relieve themselves of some of it by selling it at the Venice Beach boardwalk, where they were able to make a few thousand dollars.